-“Geoff and I wrote a simple pitch—renovate the existing course, add a kid’s course, become the home of North County Junior Golf—and put ourselves into the discussion.
+“Geoff and I wrote a simple pitch—renovate the existing course, add a kid’s course, become the home of North County Junior Golf—and we put ourselves into the discussion.
 We didn’t have a plan.
 We didn’t have money.
 We just knew it was the right thing to do.
-On reflection our journey was comical…”
+On reflection our journey was pretty comical…”

 “The day came to present our plan at the Oceanside City Council Town Meeting and I was in Las Vegas at the golf apparel show.
 I boarded the plane to fly back to the coast but we were grounded by lightning storms.
 I’m on the phone to Geoff, ‘stall them, stall them!’.”

 “He did it.
 Our presentation slot moved from first to last.
 I ran into City Hall and onto the stage.
 I had fifteen minutes to talk but spat it all out in, like, four minutes.
-The Mayor turned to me and said, ‘Uh, John, you have another 10 minutes’.
+The Mayor turned to me and said, ‘Uh, John, you have another ten minutes’.
 I just replied that I was kind of done and we all shared a laugh.”